A Neural Tangent Kernel Perspective of GANs: Empirical Study

-\paragraph{Adequacy.} We observe that performances between the finite- and infinite-width regime are correlated, performances of ReLU Networks being considerably better in the infinite-width regime.
-Remarkably, in the IPM (inf.) setting, generated and target distributions perfectly match.
-This can be explained by the high capacity of infinite-width neural networks and their idealized setting; it has already been shown that NTKs benefit from low-data regimes \citep{Arora2020}.
+\paragraph{Adequacy.} We observe that correlated performances between the finite- and infinite-width regimes, ReLU networks being considerably better in the latter.
+Remarkably, for the infinite-width IPM, generated and target distributions perfectly match.
+This can be explained by the high capacity of infinite-width networks; it has already been shown that NTKs benefit from low-data regimes \citep{Arora2020}.

-\paragraph{Impact of bias.} \looseness=-1 The bias-free version of the discriminator performs worse than with bias, for both regimes and both losses.
+\paragraph{Impact of bias.} The bias-free discriminator performs worse than with bias, for both regimes and both losses.
 This is in line with findings of e.g.\ \citet{Basri2019}, and can be explained in our theoretical framework by comparing their NTKs.
 Indeed, the NTK of a bias-free ReLU network is not characteristic, whereas its bias counterpart was proven to present powerful approximation properties \citep{Ji2020}.
-Furthermore, results of \cref{sec:differentiability} state that the ReLU NTK with bias is differentiable everywhere, whereas its bias-free version admits non-differentiability points, which can disrupt optimization based on its gradients: note in \cref{fig:8_gaussians} the abrupt streaks of the discriminator and its consequences on convergence.
+Furthermore, results of \cref{sec:differentiability} state that the ReLU NTK with bias is differentiable at $0$, whereas its bias-free version is not, which can disrupt optimization based on its gradients: note in \cref{fig:8_gaussians} the abrupt streaks of the discriminator directed towards $0$ and their consequences on convergence.

-\paragraph{NTK vs. RBF kernel.} Finally, we observe the superiority of NTK w.r.t. to the RBF kernel.
+\paragraph{NTK vs. RBF.} We observe the superiority of NTKs over the RBF kernel.
 This highlights that the gradients of a ReLU network with bias are particularly well adapted to GANs.
-Visualizations of the gradients given by the ReLU architecture in the infinite-width limit are available in \cref{app:more_experiments} and further corroborate these findings.
-More generally, for the same reasons, we believe that the NTK of ReLU networks could be of particular interest for kernel methods requiring the computation of a spatial gradient, e.g. Stein Variational Gradient Descent \citep{Liu2016}.
+Visualizations of these gradients in the infinite-width limit are available in \cref{sec:gradient_field} and further corroborate these findings.
+More generally, we believe that the NTK of ReLU networks could be of particular interest for kernel methods requiring the computation of a spatial gradient, like Stein variational gradient descent \citep{Liu2016}.